starovit/ucu-recsys-movielens/experiments/2_baseline/README.md

 ## Metrics
 **Metrics categories which were implemented:**
 1. **Machine Learning Metrics**: MAE, RMSE, Precision, Recall, F1-Score, and ROC-AUC;
-2. **Ranking Metrics**: Mean Reciprocal Rank (MRR), Hit Rate.
-Measure how well the recommender ranks relevant items.
-3. **Predictive Metrics**: Precision at K, Recall at K, and Average Precision at K.
-Threshold is used to convert scores to categorical values.
-K can be speficied.
-**Implementation**:
 ```python
 def ml_metrics(true_scores, predicted_scores, threshold=4):
     .....